 Damages can be split into economic, non-economic and punitive categories.
 Economic damages can be medical bills, funeral costs, lost wages, and lost inheritance.
 Non-economic refers to damages that have no monetary value, such as pain and suffering and loss of love, care, protection, or companionship.
 What you can claim often depends on your relationship with the deceased.

-To determine where you stand in a wrongful death claim process, consider contacting a wrongful death lawyer, like from Wiseman Bray, PLLC.
+To determine where you stand in a wrongful death claim process, consider contacting a wrongful death lawyer, like Patterson Bray.
 Every situation is different, and there may be state laws you don’t know about that affect your case.
 Never hesitate to seek help, especially if there is a chance you could receive compensation.